COVID-19: travel health notice for all travellers

 - the area within 50 km of the border with Afghanistan

-- the areas within 10 km of the borders with China, India and Iran, as well as the Line of Control, except:
+- the areas within 10 km of the borders with China, India and Iran

-- the Wagah official border crossing point and the road (Grand Trunk Road) leading there
+- Wagah and the Grand Trunk Road leading there

-- the Khunjerab Pass official border crossing and the road (Karakorum Highway) leading there
+- Khunjerab Pass and the Karakorum Highway leading there

 - the province of Balochistan